-It is true, none of us have time to train, but as with anything worth doing, we have to make time.
+It is true.
+None of us has time to train, but as with anything worth doing, we have to make time.

-Here are some ways to fit fitness into your day as well as better ways to get specifics versus too general in your fitness training:
+Here are some ways to fit fitness into your day as well as better ways to get specific, versus too general, in your fitness training:

-1 – Make Time - Make an appointment for yourself, because if it is not on the schedule it does not exist.
-This is #1 and most important if you are going to make fitness a part of your life.
-It does not matter when and how long you make time, just make time in the day for YOU.
-Though, statistically speaking, you are less likely to skip a morning (pre-work) training session than an early evening session of training.
-Other than sleep (which is tough to battle), the late afternoon / early evening time is too riddled with things that pop up / get delayed and you lose that spot to some fire you have to put out.
+1. Make time.
+Make an appointment for yourself, because this is most important if you are going to make fitness a part of your life.
+It does not matter when and how long you make time; just do it for you.
+Statistically speaking, you are less likely to skip a morning (pre-work) training session than an early evening session of training.
+The late afternoon or early evening is too riddled with distractions.

-4 – Stand Up Vs. Sit Down – You can burn up to 50 calories MORE an hour standing up versus sitting down.
-This adds up significantly when you think that 10 hours of standing up can burn the same amount of calories and 45 minutes fast walking on a treadmill.
+4. Stand up vs. sit down.
+You can burn up to 50 calories more an hour by standing up versus sitting down.
+This adds up significantly when you think that 10 hours of standing up can burn the same amount of calories as 45 minutes of fast walking on a treadmill.
 It really depends what you have more time for.
-Getting a stand up desk OR even cooler a treadmill desk is a killer option for those who are needing to find more time to fit more “calories burned” into their day.
+Getting a stand-up desk or a treadmill desk is a killer option for those who are needing to find more time to fit more “calories burned” into their day.